joppe/blog/app/data/posts/module-loader-for-google-maps.md

 ## SystemJS plugin

 To create a loader for Google Maps, we have to hook into the fetch step.
-Because when we fetch the url and the script is loaded, the dynamicly created script tags are not loaded.
+Because when we fetch the url and the script is loaded, the dynamically created script tags are not loaded.
 A promise must be returned that will resolve when the callback function is called by the Google Maps script.
-When the fetching of the source is successful the `then` method of the returned promise is invoked and returns the string `module.exports = google`.
-The `module.exports = google` string is used as input for the next step, the `translate` step, in the loader pipeline.
-With this string we tell that the global `google`, that is available after loading the Google Maps api, will be exported using [CommonJS syntax](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md#module-format-detection).
+When the fetching of the source is successfull, the `then` method of the returned promise is invoked and returns the string `module.exports = google`.
+The `module.exports = google`.
+That string is used as input for the next step — `translate` — in the loader pipeline.
+With this string we tell that the global `google`, that is available after loading the Google Maps API, will be exported using [CommonJS syntax](https://github.com/systemjs/systemjs/blob/master/docs/module-formats.md#module-format-detection).

-The use of the plugin can be done in two ways:
+The plugin can be used in two ways:

 - When configuring SystemJS.
     ```